 - A minimum of 33 credits (including thesis) must be completed in the Ph.D. program at UWM.

-- A maximum of 33 credits may be considered for transfer from prior graduate work, including a Master’s degree earned at UWM or elsewhere, if the credits are within the appropriate area of study, and if a grade of “B” or better is earned.
+- A maximum of 33 credits may be considered for transfer from prior graduate work, including a Master’s degree earned at UWM or elsewhere provided the course work taken falls within the appropriate areas and has earned a grade of “B” or better.

-- Students entering the program without an applicable Master’s degree can transfer only 9 credits into the program.
+- Students entering the program without an applicable Master’s degree are limited to a maximum transfer of 9 credits for courses taken elsewhere.

 - Bachelor’s or Master’s degree in engineering or computer science, depending on choice of program.